 A recent report by Carers UK has concluded that over 11 million people livng in the UK today will live to be 100.
 The pressure that this is already putting on our healthcare systems – NHS, care homes etc – is enormous.
 For instance, just keeping pace with the rise in demand for care homes – ie doing nothing more than maintaining the existing policy in relation to people requiring residential care – requires that we construct and open one new care home every week for the next twenty years.
-The construction costs are prohibitive and they represent around 1% of the whole life cost of the building.
+The construction costs alone are prohibitive and yet they represent only around a twelfth of the whole life cost of the building.

 It is in this context that governments, charities and commercial organisations are each trying to find ways of providing for what is, in effect, the biggest economic growth sector in the world – looking after the elderly.